 The counts in the diagonal cells, with a dark gray background, indicate the number of bug reports for which there was complete agreement between CUEZILLA and developers on their quality.
 In Table 5, this is true for 44% of the bug reports.
 In addition, we also look at predictions that are off by one from the developer ratings.
 These are the cells in the tables that are one row, either to the left or right of the diagonal.
-Using perfect and off-by-one agreements, the accuracy increases to 87%, in other words only 1 in 10 recommendations off by more than one scale.
+Using perfect and off-by-one agreements, the accuracy increases to 87%.